Natasha Solomons: Career

-In 2011, The Novel of the Viola was included in Richard and Judy’s Summer Reads.
-In 2012, The House at Tyneford debuted at number 29 on The New York Times’ bestselling authors list.
+In 2011, The Novel in the Viola was included in Richard and Judy's Summer Reads.
+In 2012, The House at Tyneford debuted at number 29 on The New York Times bestselling authors list.
 The TV rights for her novel, House of Gold, were acquired by Tall Stories Pictures in 2018.

 She has written articles for national newspapers such as The Telegraph. and Evening Standard.
 She works with her husband, David Solomons, as a screenwriter.

-In 2019, her unpublished short story, “Curtis Butterworth Loves Molly May” was adapted as a stage play by Tim Laycock and Emma Hill.
+In 2019, her unpublished short story, "Curtis Butterworth Loves Molly May" was adapted as a stage play by Tim Laycock and Emma Hill.
 It debuted in Dorchester, Dorset in October 2019.
-It was due to go on tour in 2020.
-This has been delayed due to the pandemic.